neos-modding-group/neos-modding-group.github.io/submission-tutorial.md

 }
 ```

+If you're trying to figure out how to get the sha256 hash, a [web tool like this][sha256 online] may help.

 Some of these fields are optional, and some rarely-used fields are omitted from this example.
 Consult the [schema] for more details.

 Once your pull request is created, community members will review your submission as per the [mod auditing process].